ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/cca_rme/bare-metal.md

   RLP:0x0000000060000100 -> RLP:0x00000000A0000100
 ```

-## Demonstrate protection that RME provides
+## Demonstrate the protection that RME provides

 The reference example successfully completes.
 We can make changes to the translation tables to see the effect of the protection that RME provides.